-The Global Alliance for Trade Facilitation’s (the Alliance) project to introduce advance rulings for Colombia’s automotive industry has been recommended as best practice in a report by the Americas Business Dialogue (ABD).
+The Global Alliance for Trade Facilitation’s project to introduce advance rulings for Colombia’s automotive industry has been recommended as best practice in a report by the Americas Business Dialogue (ABD).

 The report, Action for Growth, states that the value of what is made in the Americas can be improved if trade across borders is more efficient and less expensive, and argues that streamlining and expediting customs procedures should be a core part of governments’ efforts to unlock sustainable economic growth.